vectorete/business-network-topology/README.md

 ### 🗃️ Documentation and Tools
 - **[Cisco Packet Tracer Documentation](https://www.netacad.com/courses/packet-tracer)**: Official documentation and tutorials for using Cisco Packet Tracer.
-- **[Cisco Official Website](https://www.cisco.com)**: Explore Cisco’s range of networking products and solutions.
+- **[Cisco Official Website](https://www.cisco.com)**: Explore Cisco’s networking products and solutions.
-- **[Splunk](https://www.splunk.com)**: A powerful platform for searching, monitoring, and analyzing machine-generated data via a web-style interface.
-It’s widely used for log management and operational intelligence.
+- **[Splunk](https://www.splunk.com)**: The most professional software to search, monitor, and analyse log data.
+Widely used for log management and operational intelligence.
 - **[ELK Stack](https://www.elastic.co/what-is/elk-stack)**: A combination of Elasticsearch, Logstash, and Kibana, used for searching, analyzing, and visualizing log data in real-time.
 It’s a popular choice for log management and data analysis.
-- **[Kaspersky Password Checker](https://password.kaspersky.com)**: An online tool for evaluating the strength of passwords and ensuring they are resistant to brute-force attacks.
+- **[Kaspersky Password Checker](https://password.kaspersky.com)**: Online tool to evaluate the strength of passwords and see if they are resistant to brute-force attacks.
-- **[Snort](https://www.snort.org)**: An open-source Network Intrusion Detection System (NIDS) that performs real-time traffic analysis and packet logging to detect and prevent attacks.
+- **[Snort](https://www.snort.org)**: Open-source Network Intrusion Detection System (NIDS) that inspects real-time traffic to detect and prevent attacks.
-- **[OSSEC](https://www.ossec.net)**: An open-source Host Intrusion Detection System (HIDS) that provides log analysis, file integrity checking, and real-time alerts.
+- **[OSSEC](https://www.ossec.net)**: Open-source Host Intrusion Detection System (HIDS) that provides log analysis, file integrity checking, and real-time alerts.
-- **[Cloudflare](https://www.cloudflare.com)**: A web security and performance company that offers services such as a Web Application Firewall (WAF), DDoS protection, and content delivery.
+- **[Cloudflare](https://www.cloudflare.com)**: Web security and performance company that offers services such of Web Application Firewall (WAF), DDoS protection, and content delivery.
-- **[Dionaea](https://github.com/DinoTools/dionaea)**: A honeypot designed to capture and analyze malware, providing insights into attack methods and tools used by attackers.
+- **[Dionaea](https://github.com/DinoTools/dionaea)**: Honeypot designed to capture and analyze malware, providing insights into attack methods and tools used by attackers.

 ### ✅ Security Best Practices
-- **[OWASP (Open Web Application Security Project)](https://owasp.org)**: Comprehensive resources on web application security.
+- **[OWASP (Open Web Application Security Project)](https://owasp.org)**: Best resource for web application security and best practices.
-- **[NIST Cybersecurity Framework](https://www.nist.gov/cyberframework)**: Guidelines and best practices for improving cybersecurity.
+- **[NIST Cybersecurity Framework](https://www.nist.gov/cyberframework)**: Guidelines and best practices to improve the overall.

 ### 🆘 Community and Support
-- **[Cisco Community](https://community.cisco.com)**: A forum for discussing Cisco products and networking topics.
+- **[Cisco Community](https://community.cisco.com)**: Forum to discuss questions related Cisco products and networking topics.
-- **[Reddit r/networking](https://www.reddit.com/r/networking)**: A subreddit for network-related discussions and questions.
+- **[Reddit r/networking](https://www.reddit.com/r/networking)**: Subreddit about network-related discussions and questions.
 - **[Stack Overflow](https://stackoverflow.com/questions/tagged/networking)**: Q&A site for programming and network-related queries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>